romanbican/roles/README.md

 There is an example of this `magic`:

 You have three roles: `user`, `moderator` and `admin`.
 User has a permission to read articles, moderator can manage comments and admin can create articles.
 User has a level 1, moderator level 2 and admin level 3.
-It means, moderator and administrator has also permission to read articles, but administrator can manage comments as well.
+It means, moderator and administrator has also permission to read articles, but administrator may manage comments as well.

 > If you don't want permissions inheriting feature in you application, simply ignore `level` parameter when you're creating roles.